Shooq-10/dos-attack-simulation/README.md

-# dos-attack-simulation
+# DoS Attack Simulation

 DoS attack simulation using hping3 and traffic analysis
-# DoS Attack Simulation

-# DoS Attack Simulation

 ## Overview
 This project demonstrates a live simulation of a Denial of Service (DoS) attack using hping3.